Ian-kensington-chadwick-the-3rd/Ian-repo/README.md

  ![alt text](./assets/images/ian%20facebook%20pfp.jpg)
 ## Description
 This is my portfolio it shows:
-* the coding languages I know
+* The coding languages I know
 * How I manage my page
-* How I Socail Media Market
+* How I Social Media Market
 ### What did i do to insure that *Ian Sills portfolio* functioned properly
 I tried manage my boxes close together.
 I made my links accesible, and I worked in a orderly fashion completing my task from A to B,